 payments via tax evasion, management aims to maximize operational efficiency while lowering capital intensity and leverage.
 Operating efficiency is used to enhance cost effectiveness, particularly in relation to operational expenses.
 Capital intensity refers to the strategic utilization of cooperative-owned resources to enhance business operations.
 As a result, there is a corresponding increase in the requirement for fixed assets, leading to higher depreciation expenses.
 These expenses are considered non-cash costs and are utilized to reduce cooperative income.
 Leverage refers to the strategic action taken by management to raise the amount of money needed from creditors, resulting in an increase in the interest cost that must be paid.
 Depreciation and interest expenditure may be used to optimize tax payments.
 Several studies have been conducted to examine the factors that influence tax avoidance, among others, capital intensity, leverage, and profitability20.
-Other research also states that tax avoidance is influenced by capital intensity, leverage, and profitability21.
+Another study from the perspective of financial management is related to tax planning which is influenced by aspects of operating efficiency, capital intensity, leverage, and profitability21.
 Other research also states that tax avoidance is influenced by capital intensity, leverage, and profitability.

 This study explores how operational efficiency, capital intensity leverage, and profitability affect tax evasion.
 Additionally, it investigates the indirect impact of these factors on tax avoidance via their influence on profitability.
 The management aims to enhance the owner's desired level of profitability.
 However, it is important to note that the cooperative's tax obligations are also determined by its profitability.
 As profitability increases, so does the corresponding tax liability.
 Earning management can manipulate profitability using specific tools to do tax avoidance 2223.
-The action of earnings management can moderate the effect of operating efficiency, capital intensity and leverage on tax avoidance24.
+The action of earnings management can moderate the effect of operating efficiency, capital intensity and leverage on tax avoidance 24.
 A higher leverage ratio indicates the dependence of funding from creditors, which results in an increasingly large interest expense25, and will reduce profits and taxes that must be paid.
 Leverage is a significant and positive relationship with tax aggressiveness that measured by the effective tax rate26.